cyniphile/rosalind/blog-post/post-2.md

 So we have to uncomment that last line, which adds a catch-all case.
 Now if we somehow give a non-DNA character to our function at runtime, the program will panic (and crash if the panic isn't unhandled).
 Say we accidentally pass in the RNA character "U"...uh oohh!

-Using Rust's type system we can eliminate the possibility of this kind of error[^1].
+Using Rust's type system we can eliminate the possibility of this kind of error.
 Specifically, we'll make use of _Algebraic Data Types_ or ADTs.

 Algebraic data types are simply types composed of other types.
 There are two main kinds of ADTs: product types and sum types.
 A product types is an AND group of types: for example tuples, `struct`s, or Python dataclasses.
 These are pretty obviously useful: sometimes you need to group diversely typed data together into one type, like a `user` type that has a string `name` AND and integer `age`.